Christian Education -

 Junior and Senior High students (6th-12th grade) meet in the Student Room from 11:00 - 12:00 PM on Sunday mornings after worship for interactive discussion and biblical study.
 This is an opportunity to open the Bible together to learn about who God is and who we are.
-We are currently going through a series on Questions, based on the Westminster Shorter Catechism.
+We are currently going through a series on Questions based on the Westminster Shorter Catechism called This We Believe.